dinethmeegoda/Continuum-Flow/README.md

 ![](app/image/meshshaderparams.png)

-The parameters here tune how the mesh shading algorithm will scale the kernel and isovalue for rendering of the particles.
+- Isovalue: determines what fluid density constitutes the "surface."
+- Kernel scale: generally speaking, controls the "blobiness" of the fluid.
+- Kkernel radius: controls the search radius for neighboring cells in the algorithm.

 ### Render Parameters